Choosing a water birth

 The benefits of a water birth

-The main advantage of being immersed in warm water is that it has a relaxing effect on your muscles.
-This helps relieve pain and ease tension throughout your body, and can reduce the need for pain-relieving drugs.
+The main advantage of being immersed in warm water is that it has a relaxing effect.
+This helps relieve pain and ease tension throughout your body, and can reduce the need for pain-relieving drugs1.

 Another advantage is the support of the water – it gives you the freedom to experiment with different positions.
-There’s also less risk of tearing because your tissues will be softer and stretchier.
+Also, water birth will not prevent tearing or episiotomy but might make them less likely1.

 The practicalities of a water birth

-For it to be effective, you will need to be immersed up to the level of your nipples, with your abdomen under the water, which needs to be kept at a constant body temperature.
-You can get in and out of the water whenever you want – keep a warm dressing gown handy.
+For it to be effective, you will need to be immersed up to the level of your nipples, with your abdomen under the water, which needs to be kept at a constant body temperature2.
+You can get in and out of the water whenever you want3 – keep a warm dressing gown handy.

-If you’re using a birthing pool in hospital or at home, a midwife will regularly check the baby’s heartbeat using a handheld Doppler.
+If you’re using a birthing pool in hospital or at home, a midwife will regularly check the baby’s heartbeat using a Pinnards stethoscope or Doppler machine4.

-Although it can be soothing, some women find that the water doesn’t give as much pain relief as they were expecting and need medication to help them cope.
+Although it can be soothing, some women find that the water doesn’t give as much pain relief as they were expecting and need extra medication to help them cope or simply is not as comfortable.
 So be prepared for a possible change of plans to avoid being too disappointed.

-- If you’re planning a water birth at home, why not ask your midwife to see if your own bathtub may be suitable?
+- If you’re planning a water birth, why not ask your midwife to see if your local NHS unit has pools?

 Questions about feeding and nutrition?